ruuda/hitsgame/README.md

 # Font to use on the cards.
 font = "Cantarell"

-# Whethes to draw a grid around the cards.
+# Whether to draw a grid around the cards.
 If you want to inspect the pdf on
 # your computer, or if you are cutting the cards with scissors, you probably
 # want to enable this.
 If you are cutting with a paper cutter, you should
 # disable the grid, because if you don't cut *exactly* on the line you'll end